symbiolab/infrastructure/README.md

 ## Howto setup (on Debian 12)

 1. Get some machine to run your [Nextcloud](https://nextcloud.com).
-2. Create secure and long passwords (e.g., use `pwgen -n 50`) for your environment variables and put them to an `.env` file to provide them further (do not change the last two lines):
+2. Create secure and long passwords (e.g., use `pwgen -n 50`) for your environment variables and put them to an `.env` file to provide them further (do not change what is marked as DO NOT CHANGE):
 ```
 REDIS_PASSWORD=<PASTE HERE>
 POSTGRES_PASSWORD=<PASTE HERE>